 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On April 2nd we read these words from Proverbs: "For the wise the path of life leads upward, in order to avoid Sheol below" (15:24).
-They might be applied to the writer Flannery O'Connor, whose "path of life" was brief but led upward, as she tried always to come closer to God.
+Proverbs 15: 24 tells us: "For the wise the path of life leads upward, in order to avoid Sheol below".
+These words might be applied to the writer Flannery O'Connor, whose "path of life" was brief but led upward, as she tried always to come closer to God.

 Mary Flannery O'Connor was born in 1925 in Savannah, Georgia, and wrote about the South.
 She was a devout Roman Catholic, and her writing is infused with Christian faith, but not in an obviously didactic way.
 She wrote fiction, and created some of the most memorable and often bizarre characters in American literature.

 Some people in her stories are obsessive, consumed by thoughts and questions about God.
 Others are charlatans, mouthing religious platitudes to con gullible people and get something out of them.
 Still others receive life-changing revelations that come abruptly, jarringly.